ENDNOTE STOP PRESS

 - click on Save, and close EndNote.
 When you reopen EndNote you should be able to choose your new style, filter or connection from the appropriate list in EndNote.

 This works best using Firefox as a web browser.
+Safari and Chrome will save files to your downloads folder and you will then need to open them.
+You may need to choose Open with EndNote.
 Occasionally you may need to save your results as a text file and then import this file into EndNote using a Filter.
 Useful citation information is sometimes downloaded into the Notes field of each imported reference.

 You may sometimes be asked to choose how to open the file: